Paionir/System_Integration_SDC/README.md

 4. DBW NODE

 ![](docs/dbw.png)
 This node was built from scratch by our team.
-It converts the informations taken from twist_cmd node into bracke, throttle and steering commands and publishes them.
+It converts the informations taken from twist_cmd node into brake, throttle and steering commands and publishes them.

 ### ACHIEVEMENTS